Goals

 The dangers of C-strings

-The fact that a C-string depends on a properly-placed NULL terminator to mark the end puts the responsibility squarely on the programmer's shoulders.
-If you forget to write the terminator or forgot to account for that extra byte when allocating space, nothing will stop you or give a helpful error message.
-Instead, the assembly code will simply walk off the string end and access the neighboring memory.
+The fact that a C-string depends on a properly-placed null terminator to mark the end puts the responsibility squarely on the programmer's shoulders.
+If your code forgets to write the terminator or allocates a too-small amount of space and writes too many characters to it, there will be no helpful compile-time error to warn you.
+The compiler will generate assembly code to do what you asked and at runtime, those instructions will be executed, even if that means walking past the end of the string and accessing/overwriting the neighboring memory.
+Ouch!
 For example, consider this code:

 struct request {